Updated through May 11, 2019

 INTERNATIONAL EXPERIENCE (COSTA RICA)

 In 2015, he received a call-up on March 13, 2015 ahead of two friendlies and earned his second cap on March 26, 2015 with a start against Paraguay.
 He again earned a call-up on August 28, 2015 ahead of friendlies against Brazil and Uruguay and made a substitute appearance against Uruguay (September 8), helping the Ticos to a 1-0 win and earning his third cap.
 He notched his fourth appearance for Costa Rica with a start in a 1-0 friendly win over Nicaragua on December 15, 2015.
 Francis was again called-up by the Ticos in early 2016 ahead of a friendly against Venezuela on February 2.
 He played 90 minutes in that match following a start, his fifth cap.
-Francis’ most recent cap came in a friendly against the U.S. Men’s National Team at Avaya Stadium in San Jose, California on February 2 of this year.
+Francis started in a friendly against the U.S. Men’s National Team at Avaya Stadium in San Jose, California on February 2 of this year.
+The defender made a start in a friendly contest against Guatemala (March 22).

 Columbus Crew SC acquires defender Waylon Francis from Seattle Sounders FC in exchange for $50,000 in General Allocation Money on February 5, 2019